 What is a cookie?

-Cookies can be used to remember a user’s preferences, to keep track of which pages they’ve visited, or in some cases, to store personal information about them.
+Cookies can be used to remember a user’s preferences, to keep track of which pages they’ve visited, or in some cases, personal information that we store about you may be linked to the information stored in and obtained from cookies.

 We use the information we gather to identify and fix problems on the site as well as to offer more of the types of content that prove to be popular.